Scrashdown/PRU-Audio-Processing/Report/Report.md

 #### Introduce further filtering on the host side

 As mentioned before, CIC filters are very efficient filters but they lack a flat frequency response with a sharp cutoff and we need an additional compensation filter appended after them to get a better response.
-The current implementation of the host interface does implement such a filter yet but this is a possible and probably very useful improvement that could be made.
+The current implementation of the host interface does not implement such a filter yet but this is a possible and probably very useful improvement that could be made.
 A nice feature to have could be to make it modular such that it can accept many different types of compensation filters.

 ## Acknowledgments